grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Iteration

 A single run in the execution of the `default function`, or scenario `exec` function.
-Iterations can be shared between VUs, or per VU.
+You can set iterations across all VUs, or per VU.

 Read more: The [test life cycle](https://k6.io/docs/using-k6/test-life-cycle/) document breaks down each stage of a k6 script, including iterations in VU code.